Super Rugby: SANZAAR

 SANZAAR is the body that administers Super Rugby, and has the Australian, New Zealand, South African and Argentine rugby unions as its members.
-SANZAAR also runs the Rugby Championship tournament that is contested by Argentina, Australia, New Zealand, and South Africa following the conclusion of the Super Rugby tournament; the Tri-Nations preceded the Rugby Championship before Argentina joined the competition.
+SANZAAR also runs the Rugby Championship tournament that is contested by Argentina, Australia, New Zealand and South Africa following the conclusion of the Super Rugby tournament; the Tri-Nations preceded the Rugby Championship before Argentina joined the competition.
 The organisation was formed in 1996 to establish and run the Super 12, and Tri-Nations Tournament.

 Competition format

-Western Force (Blue) kicking off to the New South Wales Waratahs (White).

 Prior to 2011, Super Rugby was a round-robin competition where each team played every other team once; a team had six or seven home games, and six or seven away games each.
 The winner received four competition points; if the game was a draw two points were awarded to each team.
 The bonus points system was also used, where any team scoring four or more tries, and/or losing by seven points or less, receives an extra competition point.
 In 2016, the try bonus changed.
 A team now has to score three more tries than their opponents.
 The top four teams at the end of the round-robin phase then played semi-finals – the first placed team hosting the fourth placed team, and the second placed team hosting the third placed team.
 The two winners then played the final at the home ground of the top surviving seed.
 There were 91 regular season games in total.
 Games were held over 14 weekends with each team receiving one bye.

 From 2011 – 2015 the format changed, with each country forming its own conference.
 Each team within a conference played each of the other teams in its conference twice, once at home and once away.
 Each team then played four out of the five teams from each of the other conferences once.
 Competition points were awarded on a similar basis as before.
 The format of the finals also changed; it involved six teams: the top team in each of the three conferences plus the three next teams with the highest total number of points, regardless of conference.
 The four lower ranking teams were paired in two sudden death games; the winners of those two games each played one of the two top ranked teams (which received a bye at the start of the finals).
 Those winners played for the championship.